The Way, Way Back: Critical response

-The Way, Way Back received positive reviews.
-On Rotten Tomatoes it has a rating of 83% based on 185 reviews, with an average score of 7.30/10.
-The website's critical consensus states, "Despite its familiar themes, The Way Way Back makes use of its talented cast, finely tuned script, and an abundance of charm to deliver a funny and satisfying coming-of-age story".
-On Metacritic the film has a weighted average score of 68 out of 100 based on 41 reviews, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 41 critics, indicating "generally favorable" reviews.

 Inkoo Kang of The Village Voice called the film "a crowd-pleasing summer treat, predictable in its sweetness but satisfying all the same".
 BBC Radio 5 Live film critic Mark Kermode praised the performances of Sam Rockwell, Toni Collette, Allison Janney and Maya Rudolph and similarly reasoned that while "it's not world-changing, or earth-shattering" the film is "really sweet and funny".
 David Gritten of The Daily Telegraph also praised the scene-stealing performances of Janney and Rockwell, concluding that despite a flood of similar coming-of-age films released in 2013 the film "feels warm, funny—and even fresh".
 Catherine Shoard of The Guardian gave the film a positive review, concluding that "for all the longueurs, there are still enough moments of near brilliance to sustain you through the trip".
 Betsy Sharkey of the Los Angeles Times commended the film's quirky dialogue and cast performances, calling the film "witty, heartwarming, hopeful, sentimental, searing and relatable".

 Sam Rockwell's performance was met with critical praise, with many critics agreeing that his performance was deserving of an Academy Award nomination.
 MaryAnn Johanson of Flick Filosopher said that Rockwell "makes the biggest splash with a sizzling supporting performance.
 Not only is he naturally funny, but he has the great ability to make every sharp line of dialogue sound freshly improvised."

 A.A.
 Dowd of The A.V.
 Club gave the film a C+, describing it as "generically constructed" and "never as refreshing as it's constantly straining to be".

 Home media

 The Way, Way Back was released on DVD and Blu-ray on October 22, 2013, by 20th Century Fox Home Entertainment.
-Blu-ray extras included deleted scenes, behind the scenes featurettes: Tour of the Water Park, and The Filmmakers: Jim and Nat, and ensemble featurettes.
+Blu-ray extras included deleted scenes, behind-the-scenes featurettes Tour of the Water Park and The Filmmakers: Jim and Nat, and ensemble featurettes.